Ryan-ford25/Milestone_Project2/README.md

 - [LucidCharts](https://www.lucidchart.com/) - Used to create the flow diagrams.

-- [OpenAI](https://openai.com/) - Used to create the logo for the page.
+- [OpenAI](https://openai.com/) - Used to create the logo for the screen.

 - [Git](https://git-scm.com/) - For version control.